The Golden Calf

 11 But Moses implored the LORD his God and said, “O LORD, why does your wrath burn hot against your people, whom you have brought out of the land of Egypt with great power and with a mighty hand?
 12 Why should the Egyptians say, ‘With evil intent did he bring them out, to kill them in the mountains and to consume them from the face of the earth’?
 Turn from your burning anger and relent from this disaster against your people.
 13 Remember Abraham, Isaac, and Israel, your servants, to whom you swore by your own self, and said to them, ‘I will multiply your offspring as the stars of heaven, and all this land that I have promised I will give to your offspring, and they shall inherit it forever.’”
 14 And the LORD relented from the disaster that he had spoken of bringing on his people.

-Less than six weeks had passed since God had commanded the people not to make an idol, but already the effects of hearing God’s audible voice had faded and they defied God’s command.
+Less than six weeks had passed since God had commanded the people not to make an idol.
+But already the effects of hearing God’s audible voice had faded, and they defied God’s command.
+You cannot live on past spiritual experience.
+Past experience is never a substitute for present obedience.

 A New Religious Movement